NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/efs.md

 ### Print B+ Tree
 #### Description
-This command is used to print the B+ tree corresponding to the index created on an attribute of a relation.
+This command is used to print the `B+ tree`(in a level order manner) corresponding to the index created on an attribute of a relation.
 If index does not exist then an error message of `Index does not exist` is returned.
 #### Syntax
 ```bash
 print b+ tree relation_name.attribute_name